excitedmuck/starter-academic/content/home/experience.md

   date_start = "2019-08-25"
   date_end = "2019-08-25"
   description = """
-  After an internship with BW Consulting couldn't go through because of Covid, found a construction management company in need of help surveying.
+  After an internship with BWB Consulting couldn't go through because of Covid, found a construction management company in need of help surveying.

   * Surveying the site
   * Creating Site reports